Basilemys: Geological information and discovery

 Turtles were prominent members of the Upper Cretaceous and thus, their specimens found throughout North America are useful in defining biogeographic patterns.
 In 1924, a partial skeleton and crushed skull of Basilemys was collected by C.M.
 Sternberg from the Horseshoe Canyon Formation.
 However, this specimen was poorly preserved and information of the skull could not be analyzed.
 In another part of Canada, a Basilemys specimen from the Frenchman Formation of Saskatchewan retained most of the neck and cranial fragments.
 Most of the well-preserved specimens of Basilemys are of the carapace, the hard upper shell of a turtle.
 Apart from the type species, Basilemys variolosa, five other species have been described to date.
 These include B. gaffneyi, B. morrinensis, B. nobilis, B. praeclara and B. sinuosa.
 In 2018, a nearly complete shell of B. morrinensis was found from the Horseshoe Canyon Formation of Alberta.
 Basilemys specimens have also been found from the Oldman Formation and Dinosaur Park Formation.

 Other shell fragments of Basilemys have been found in the El Gallo Formation, located in Baja California.
 Like the Horseshoe Canyon Formation and the Frenchman Formation, the El Gallo Formation is a rich fossiliferous geological unit.
 The three shell fragments that were found in the El Gallo Formation represent the first record of Basilemys from the Upper Cretaceous of Mexico.
 Basilemys remains have also been recovered from the Aguja Formation, which stretches from Texas to Mexico.
-Here, shell fragments of Basilemys were found that are similar to the shell fragments found in the El Gallo Formation, identified by shallow pits and small pyramidal elevations on the carapace.
+Shell fragments of Basilemys discovered from this formation are similar to those found in the El Gallo Formation, identified by shallow pits and small pyramidal elevations on the carapace.
+Indeterminate species of Basilemys have been discovered from older deposits including the Milk River Formation (Santonian) in Alberta, the John Henry Member of the Straight Cliffs Formation (Coniacian) in Utah, and the Frontier Formation (Turonian–Coniacian boundary) in Montana.